SvetlanaKalina/exercise-analytical-epidemiology-with-sas/README.md

 run;

 ```
-more variables were added if the p-values were significant and the addition did not increase AIC.
+More variables were added, to adjust for confounding, if the p-values were significant and the addition did not increase AIC.

 The final model turned out to be: